 If you want to try some action figure and doll hacking on your own, there are a lot of glues that can help you make plastic parts go together seamlessly and invisibly.
 But, you have to get good at identifying your plastic compounds, because each uses a different adhesive chemistry.
 And: a lot of specialty adhesives are toxic.

 Alternatively, for quick and colorful frankentoy experiments, nothing beats Sugru, a low-toxicity epoxy putty available in a lot of nice colors.
 With this adhesive strategy, you use the glue as a design element, and both save effort and add visual interest, at the same time.

 Or you could not have any fun at all...

 It’s bizarre that toy companies make boring products, which people promptly tear apart, and customize , and mash up, and make interesting.
 Now, if you were a toy designer, shouldn’t you learn from that?
 Or not; instead, you could just try and co-opt the creative process.
 And at the same time drain all the fun out of it!
 The Ben-10 Omni Glitch series is a good example of this weird “no need to do any actual creative and interesting work, we’ve already done the mashup for you!” thing.

 Better yet, build something interesting!

-Do any of these ideas inspire you to build something?
+Do any of these ideas inspire you to do some doll hacking of your own?
 Grab some sugru, hit your local salvation army for a bunch of cheap plastic toys, and have at it.
 And be sure to check out our projects which use figurines, here are a couple:

 Convert that box of multi-tool bits into a fresh and useful creature organizer, where the bits look like spines!